icyrizard/alanode-express-boiler/README.md

 ## Acknowledgements

-I would like to express my gratitude to the open source community and the creators of Node.js, Express and other libraries
+I would like to express my gratitude to the open source community and the creators of Node.js, Express, PrismaORM and other libraries